Corey Levin: Tennessee Titans (second stint)

 On September 1, 2021, the Titans claimed Levin off waivers, reuniting him with the team that selected him in 2017.
 Five days later, he was released by the Titans and re-signed to the practice squad the following day.
 Levin was promoted to the active roster on October 8.
 During the 2021 season, he played in 12 games at both guard and center.

 Levin appeared in all 17 games during the 2022 season, making three starts at center.

 Levin re-signed with the Titans on March 31, 2023.
 He appeared in 16 games during the 2023 season, primarily as a special teams contributor.

 Levin re-signed with the team on July 25, 2024.
 On August 27, he was released by the Titans as part of final roster cuts and re-signed to the practice squad the following day.
 Levin was promoted to the active roster on November 16.
 He appeared in 10 games during the 2024 season as a rotational center, making one start.

 On March 14, 2025, Levin re-signed with the Titans on a one-year contract.
 On August 27, he was released, but was re-signed to the practice squad the following day.
 Levin was promoted to the active roster on September 13.

+Atlanta Falcons

+On March 14, 2026, Levin signed with the Atlanta Falcons on a one-year contract.